hex0punk/wally/README.md

     - A function node A originating in the `main` _package_ followed by a call to node B inside the `main` function of a different package
     - A function node A originating in the `main` _pacckage_ followed by a function/node B not in the same package _unless_ function/node A is a closure.
 - `0` (none): Wally will construct call paths even past main if reported by the chosen `tools/go/callgraph` algorithm.

+#### Simple mode

+Using `-s` or `--simple` tells wally to only focus not on call sites but instead the relation between functions.
+In this mode, wally does the following:

+- It constructs paths not based on call sites but on containing functions.
+- It skips call sites
+- Skips closures, focusing instead on the enclosing functions
+- Removes duplicates, as this kinda of analysis would result in duplicated results otherwise

+This allows you to get a higher level view of the relation between packages, functions, etc. in your code.

 ### Analyzing individual paths